DO I NEED PLANNING PERMISSION FOR A DOG WALKING FIELD?

 Engaging the Community

-An often-overlooked aspect of setting up a dog field without the need for planning permission is community engagement.
-Speaking to local residents, dog owners, and community groups can provide valuable insight.
-It might also help in fostering support for your proposal, encouraging the local council to see the merit in your project.
+An often-overlooked aspect of setting up a dog field is community engagement.
+Speaking to local residents, dog owners, local canine related business, professional dog walkers, your Parish Council, ward councillors and other community groups can provide valuable insight.
+It might also help in fostering support for your proposal through the planning process, encouraging the local planning authority to see the merit in your project.

 Final Thoughts